-The India government’s demonetisation decision, replacing 86% of currency, was undeniably disruptive.
+The India government’s demonetisation decision, replacing 86 percent of currency, was undeniably disruptive.
 No major disruptive decision comes without upheavals and it has inconvenienced most people, especially those on the wrong side of the socioeconomic and digital divide in India — the poor.
 The pain to the common man should have been better managed.
 Digital and physical infrastructure and logistics should have been in place in advance of the November surprise.

 How far the bigger and less homogeneous nation like India can go cashless is worth to be seen.
 Success of the Indian government in pushing the nation to a less-cash nation will not only be a great achievement, but will set an example for the world.
 The credit also goes to every Indian undergoing hardships due to cash crunch in this transition towards a cashless society.